PD SAI

 • Acquisition Phase: Pre-Milestone A

-• Fielding Plan: TBD, Manning and equipment profiles pending AoA decision
+• Fielding Plan: TBD, Manning and equipment profiles pending analysis of alternatives decision

 PROJECTED ACTIVITIES: